Goodwill Doesn't Want Your Broken Toaster

 "All this trash adds up to more than $1 million a year in a trash bill, and it's been growing every year for the past five years," says Steeves.
 And that's just for the 30 stores she oversees.

-One cause of this growing trash problem is a phenomenon called wish-cycling, "where people are hoping that something is recyclable, and therefore they put it in with their recycling," explains Reagan Bissonnette, executive director of Northeast Resource Recovery Association, a recycling group.
+One cause of this growing trash problem is a phenomenon called wish-cycling, "where people are hoping that something is recyclable and therefore they put it in with their recycling," explains Reagan Bissonnette, executive director of the Northeast Resource Recovery Association, a recycling group.

-Americans have been trained not to throw anything away, but not schooled in how to get rid of items properly.
+Americans have been trained not to throw anything away but haven't been schooled in how to get rid of items properly.
 But resellers like Goodwill don't want to take too hard a line.

 "Nobody wants to discourage the donations," says Cindy Isenhour, a professor in the Climate Change Institute at the University of Maine, where she studies the reuse economy.
 "So I think everybody feels like they are walking a very fine line here."